Breathe Better with Whole-Home Air Filtration in Gaithersburg

 There are a few electronic filtering systems you can install in your home.

-An electrostatic filter uses magnetically charged substance to attract.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged substance to capture.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than ordinary filters.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, created elsewhere in your home.
+And decrease ozone, a known lung irritant, made elsewhere in your home.